How to Wire a Molle Panel Light Using a Baja Designs Dome Light on Rear Window Molle Panels on a 5th Gen 4Runner

 KC HiLites Cyclone Kit

-Comes with two Cyclone LED lights, an in-line fuse, a full wiring harness that you would need to extend, and a switch that would be pretty simple to mount on a MOLLE panel.
+It comes with two Cyclone LED lights, an in-line fuse, a full wiring harness that you would need to extend, and a switch that would be pretty simple to mount on a MOLLE panel.
 The Cyclones pack 516 lumens with a flood pattern.
 You can buy single Cyclones and just build your own set-up as well.

 Baja Designs Dome Light